PITTSFIELD -- Wandering Star Brewery has only been making beer for six months, but already the company is winning high-profile recognition.

 Editors at Food & Wine magazine listed the Pittsfield brewery's Mild Heart -- an English dark mild ale -- as one of its five favorite beers of 2011.

 The endorsement came as a surprise to Chris Post, brewer at and owner of Wandering Star, who said he had no idea they'd been picked as a stand-out until a colleague spotted the endorsement on the magazine's website.

 "[This] was really, really exciting for us," said Post.
 "I guess it just shows we're really doing something right."

-Food & Wine editor Megan Krigbaum likened Mild Heart to the beer version
+Food & Wine editor Megan Krigbaum likened Mild Heart to the beer version of a chocolate milkshake.

 "The beer is rich and malty, but remains somehow light on the palate," wrote Krigbaum in her yearly editor's picks, which included brewing heavyweights like San Francisco's Anchor Brewing Co.

 Post said he wasn't sure about the comparison to a milkshake, but he appreciates the compliment none the less.

 "I kind of get it, because it's got a chocolate flavor with no bitterness, but it doesn't taste very sweet," he said.